NAG-DevOps/streamalert-ws/doc/team2/pm1/README.md

 * Download the project source files
 * Import the project into Eclipse
 * Configure the project to work with your installed Tomcat
+	+ The local Tomcat server used to generate the WSDL file and Client code was using port 9999

 ## Part 1 - XML Parsing Java Application